 Get your FREE set today.

 Print them out to be set for the fall.
 Yes, it’s time to start thinking ahead.
-If you haven’t tried guided reading, this is a great year to start!
+If you haven’t tried reading small groups, this is a great year to start!
 If you haven’t been consistently implementing it, let’s figure out how to help you stick with it.

-Even if we do guided reading via distance learning, students will still receive the many benefits of guided reading.
+Even if we do reading small groups via distance learning, students will still receive the many benefits of reading small groups.

 pin it